Krisha McCoy, MS

 stomach cancer.
 It is currently the only way to cure stomach cancer.
 The use of chemotherapy

-after surgery may help improve survival.
+may help improve survival.
 Even if the cancer is too advanced to be cured, gastrectomy can help to prevent bleeding, obstruction, and pain.

 In addition to treating stomach cancer, this surgery may also be done to treat: